wenb1/simple-ocr-project/README.md

 <!-- Usage -->
 ## Usage

+1. Change the MySQL database name and password to yours in settings.py

+2. Create a database named **simple_ocr_letters**

-1. Configure the project step1
+3. Configure the project step1
 ```sh
 python3 manage.py makemigrations
 ```

-2. Configure the project step2
+4. Configure the project step2
 ```sh
 python3 manage.py migrate
 ```

-3. To run the unit test cases
+5. To run the unit test cases
 ```sh
 python3 manage.py test ocr_letters
 ```

-3. To test in the web broswer
+6. To test in the web broswer
 ```sh
 python3 manage.py runserver
 ```

-1. Create a database named **simple_ocr_letters**
-2. Change the MySQL database name and password in settings.py
-3. Open the web broswer and type http://127.0.0.1:8000/img/add/ in the address bar
+1. Open the web broswer and type http://127.0.0.1:8000/img/add/ in the address bar
-4. Upload the image and type the name
+2. Upload the image and type the name
-5. Click submit and check the result from database
+3. Click submit and check the result from database

 <!-- LICENSE -->
 ## License